-The anatomy is not simple, so it often causes damage, due to heavy loads.
+The anatomy is not simple, so it often causes damage due to heavy loads.
 To avoid injuries, complications, and inflammatory processes, you need to understand the structure of the ankle.

 The calcaneus connects to other bones.
 It is located directly under the talus, which is connected to the heel by a short calcaneal process.
 Behind it, a powerful tubercle, from which the lateral and medial processes extend along the sole.
 The second is connected to the tendon of the flexor of the toes.
 Next, the connection of the lateral process with a long plantar ligament is seen.
-The upper surface of the calcaneus is protected by the posterior talus articular surface associated with the posterior calcaneal articular surface of the subtalar joint.
+The upper surface of the calcaneus is protected by the posterior talus articular surface associated with the rear calcaneal articular surface of the subtalar joint.

-The skeleton of the foot consists of three sections: tarsus, metatarsus and toes.
+The skeleton of the foot consists of three sections: tarsus, metatarsus, and toes.

-The posterior tarsal region is composed of the talus and the calcaneus, the anterior one is scaphoid, cuboid, and three sphenoids.
+The posterior tarsal region is composed of the talus and the calcaneus; the anterior one is scaphoid, cuboid, and three sphenoids.

 The talus has a body and a head, between which there is a narrowed place – the neck.

 The calcaneus is the posterior lower tarsus.
-It has an elongated, flattened laterally shape and is the largest of all the bones of the foot.
+It has an elongated, flattened shape laterally and is the largest of all the bones of the foot.
 It distinguishes between the body and the well-palpable calcaneal protuberance protruding posteriorly.
 This bone has articular surfaces that serve to articulate from above with the talus, and in front with the cuboid bone.
 Inside the calcaneus, there is a ledge – the support of the talus.

 The scaphoid is located at the inner edge of the foot.

-It lies in front of the ram, behind the sphenoid and inside of the cuboid bones.
+It lies in front of the ram, behind the sphenoid, and inside of the cuboid bones.
 At the inner edge, it has a tuberosity of the scaphoid, facing downwards, which is well palpable under the skin and serves as an identification point for determining the height of the inner part of the longitudinal arch of the foot.
 This bone is convex anteriorly.
 It has articular surfaces articulating with adjacent bones.

 The cuboid bone is located at the outer edge of the foot and articulates behind the heel, inside with the scaphoid and outer sphenoid, and in front with the fourth and fifth metatarsal bones.
 On its lower surface, there is a groove in which the tendon of the long peroneal muscle lies.

-The sphenoid bones (medial, intermediate and lateral) lie in front of the scaphoid, inside of the cuboid, behind the first three metatarsal bones and make up the anteroposterior tarsus.
+The sphenoid bones (medial, intermediate, and lateral) lie in front of the scaphoid, inside of the cuboid, behind the first three metatarsal bones and make up the anteroposterior tarsus.